 Tip 6: Final Selection Steps

 Once you have selected the right CRM system for your organization, there are still a few additional important details that require attention.
 You will want to have a formal scoping call with the provider to be able to accurately gauge the actual cost.
 The final price can vary depending on a number of variables including:

 - The types of training and materials

 - Data conversion and/or quality

 If the price is an issue with your system of choice, there are also options.
 First, there may be room for negotiation.
 Alternatively, you can do a phased rollout to spread the costs over time.
 Some organizations prefer to start the rollout with Marketing and power users and then roll out to a small pilot group.
 Then additional groups can be added in later phases over time.

 Finally, remember that in any sale, you are not finished until the paperwork is done.
 After the price is agreed upon, you will need to review the contract or agreement.
 While these documents may look official and final, in fact they are often open to negotiation, so it can be beneficial to modify some of the contract terms.
 For instance, if the software is new to the market, you may be able to get a discount or arrange a beta test at a reduced rate.
 Additionally, instead of paying the entire invoice up front, you can often negotiate payment terms that are stepped over time based on the satisfactory completion of key deployment steps.
 This can enhance your chances of CRM success by aligning your CRM vendor’s success with yours.

 One Last Tip: Don’t Do It Alone

-– For more than 10 years, the team at CLIENTSFirst Consulting has been helping professional services firms and other organizations successfully select and implement CRM and eMarketing systems to maximize value, adoption and return on investment.
-If you need help with CRM Success, please contact us at 404-249-9914 or Info@ClientsFirstConsulting.com.
+– For more than 10 years, the team at CLIENTSFirst Consulting has been helping professional services firms and other organizations successfully select and implement CRM and eMarketing systems and improve Data Quality to maximize value, adoption and return on technology investments.
+If you need help achieving CRM Success, please contact us at 404-249-9914 or firstname.lastname@example.org.